astronomer/docs/learn/airflow-dbt.md

 :::info

-If a connection type for your database isn't available, you might need to add the [relevant provider package](https://registry.astronomer.io/) to `requirements.txt` and run `astro dev restart` to have the connection type available.
+If a connection type for your database isn't available, you might need to make it available by adding the [relevant provider package](https://registry.astronomer.io/) to `requirements.txt` and running `astro dev restart`.

 :::